 Workforce planning needs to ensure that workforce with a certain set of competencies is available when needed.
 Resourcing strategies include Build, Buy, Borrow.

 An outstanding example for innovative resourcing strategies integrating very different ways of sourcing for workforce had been the Singapore Youth Olympic Games (YOG) in 2010.
 Workforce planning for YOG was broken down in five phases with the first one being the preparation and the last one being the dissolution.
 The five phases required remarkably different numbers and skills of workforce.
 In order to keep costs low and still deliver extraordinary results, workforce had to be recruited, trained and deployed in a very flexible and yet reliable manner.

-This, for Singapore largest event, had been prepared by an organising committee who consisted of more than 500 term-contract employees (Buy Strategy) who knew that they will be out of job in September 2010 (Bounce Strategy).
-Additionally, the games were delivered by about 1,300 short-term assigned regular staff (Borrow Strategy: STARS were borrowed from ministries, agencies and companies in Singapore), a large number of interns (Build Strategy) who came in as fresh graduates and received all relevant development at YOG as well as more than 20,000 volunteers from all over the world who received some basic training.
+This, for Singapore largest event, had an organising committee who consisted of more than 500 term-contract employees (Buy Strategy) who knew that they will be out of job in September 2010 (Bounce Strategy).
+Additionally, about 1,300 short-term assigned regular staff (Borrow Strategy: STARS were borrowed from ministries, agencies and companies in Singapore) were helping to run the games.
+A large number of interns helped (Build Strategy) who came in as fresh graduates and received all relevant development at YOG.
+More than 20,000 volunteers came from all over the world to help.
+Even they received some basic training.

 After all, YOG was a true example of One Government.

 Resourcing Strategy: Build